haxmax/Hobby-Project/README.md

 # Hobby-Project
 This repository has collection of Hobby projects, which I wish to do.
 Some Project has been completed while others are partial.
 Dissucssion is best way to move forward.
-You can fork any project and create a pull request.

 ## Projects
 1. Oxygen Generation using economical method.